getodk/docs/README.md

 ### Cloning the repo

 Clone the docs repo into a directory you want the ODK-X docs files to be located.
-For example, at the command line:

-First navigate to the the directory you want the files to be located using the "cd" (Change Directory) command.
+For example, navigate to the the directory you want the files to be located using the "cd" (Change Directory) command on the command line:.
 ```
 cd <DIRECTORY>
 ```